thorbenbaerentson/blender_extension_template/README.md

 # Then import the modules
 from atudomain.git import Git
 ```
-Now we can use the package inside our code.
+Now we can use the package in our code.